shu-htk/tip-dev/doc/ref/MacroTool.md

-# thl::MacroTool
+# MacroTool

-## What is thl::MacroTool ?

-The thl::MacroTool is the hreader-only class libraly which provide the following command:
+MacroTool is the hreader-only class libraly which provide the following command:
 ```
 macro commands: